 According to TxDOT, over 500 motorcyclists were killed, and more than 2,000 were injured last year in Texas accidents.
 A TxDOT spokesperson says that other drivers need to become more aware of riders.

 Look Twice for Motorcycles

-The TxDOT initiative is called “Look Twice for Motorcycles.”
+The TxDOT initiative is called “Look Twice for motorcycles.”
 The campaign is designed to bring more attention to motorcycles on the roads.
 Because motorcycles are smaller than other vehicles, they are often unnoticed by other drivers.
 This makes them more susceptible to accidents.
-When an accident occurs, a motorcyclist might suffer serious injuries and even fatalities.

-According to TxDOT, intersections are the most common place for accidents with motorcycles to occur.
+According to TxDOT, intersections are the most commonplace for motorcycle accidents.
 About a quarter of motorcycle crashes happen when a vehicle makes a left-hand turn in front of a motorcyclist.
 This might occur because the driver failed to see the motorcycle.